Scientific Name

 Monsonia species are generally easy to cultivate.
 Except for Monsonia camdeboensis and Monsonia vanderietiae, they rarely produce an extensive new root system once transplanted.
 Transplanted specimens flower sporadically in cultivation but survive for many years.

 All Monsonia species require direct sunlight when in full growth.
-Seedlings need to be regularly watered while they are in active growth and occasionally during dormancy.
+Seedlings need to be regularly watered during active growth and occasionally during dormancy.

-Monsonia salmoniflora has a good deal of potential for the landscaping trade.
-The species is easily and relatively quickly grown from seed and long-lived.
+Monsonia salmoniflora has considerable potential for the landscaping trade.
+The species is easily and relatively quickly grown from seed and is long-lived.

 See more at How to Grow and Care for Monsonia.